Bibyutatsu/FastJTNNpy3/fast_molvae/README.md

 python sample.py --nsample 100 --vocab ../data/vocab.txt --hidden 450 --model vae_model/model.epoch-19 --output_file './sample.txt'
 ```

-This script prints in each line the SMILES string of each molecule. `model.iter-400000` is a model trained with 400K steps with the default hyperparameters.
-This should give you the same samples as in [moses-h450z56/sample.txt](moses-h450z56/sample.txt).
+This script prints in each line the SMILES string of each molecule. `model.epoch-19` is a model trained with 400K steps with the default hyperparameters.
+This should give you the same samples as in [sample.txt](sample.txt).
 The result is as follows:

 ```
 valid = 1.0